kevinkoosk/GenerativePFP/README.md

 ## Using the script

-Run the GeneratePFP.bat batch file.
+Run the GeneratePFP.bat batch file, with some numbers.

+e.g. GeneratePFP.bat 123

-It should generate an image in the same directory where it is called.
+It should generate an image in the same directory where it is called, with the output RandomPFP-123.png.

 ## About me